 About Heliograf

-Heliograf is an award-winning collaboration between Angus Ware and Jeffrey Simpson, based in Sydney, Australia.
+Heliograf is an award-winning collaboration between Angus Ware and Jeffrey Simpson.

-We live on the coast and have seen first-hand the shocking impact plastic is having on our oceans, marine life and people.
+We live on the coast in Australia: Angus in Tasmania, Jeffrey in New South Wales, and see the shocking impact plastic is having on our oceans, marine life and people.

-We set out to highlight single-use plastic and make a difference.
+We set out to highlight single-use plastic and make a difference: through good design that also funds plastic cleanups in the world's most polluted places.

-Since inception, we've funded the removal of over 34 tons of plastic from the environment, in the places most affected by ocean plastic pollution.
+Since inception, we've directly funded the removal of over 34 tons of plastic from the environment and invested in the development of alternatives like Holy Carp.

 Award-winning design